 (4) Any revision of an Other Binding Document must follow the revision process set forth in that Other Binding Document.
 If an Other Binding Document does not specify a revision process, the Other Binding Document shall be subject to the procedures in Section 21, Revision Request Process, and shall be treated as if it were a Protocol for purposes of the revision process.

 (5) To the extent that Other Binding Documents are not in conflict with these Protocols or with an Agreement to which it is a party, each Market Participant, the IMM, and ERCOT shall abide by the Other Binding Documents.
-Taken together, these Protocols and the Other Binding Documents constitute all of the “scheduling, operating, planning, reliability, and Settlement policies, rules, guidelines, and procedures established by the independent System Operator in ERCOT,” as that phrase is used in subsection (j) ofthe Public Utility Regulatory Act, Tex.
+Taken together, these Protocols and the Other Binding Documents constitute all of the “scheduling, operating, planning, reliability, and Settlement policies, rules, guidelines, and procedures established by the independent System Operator in ERCOT,” as that phrase is used in subsection (j) of PURA, Tex.
 Util.
-Code Ann. § 39.151 (Vernon 1998 & Supp.
-2007) (PURA), Essential Organizations, that bind Market Participants.
+Code Ann. § 39.151, Essential Organizations, that bind Market Participants.

 (6) Except as provided below, if the provisions in any attachment to these Protocols or in any of the Other Binding Documents conflict with the provisions of Section 1, Overview, through Section 21, and Section 24, Retail Point to Point Communications, through Section 27, Securitization Uplift Charges, then the provisions of Section 1 through Section 21, and Section 24 through Section 27 prevail to the extent of the inconsistency.
 If any provision of any Agreement conflicts with any provision of the Protocols, the Agreement prevails to the extent of the conflict.
 Any Agreement provision that deviates from the standard form for that Agreement in Section 22, Attachments, must expressly state that the Agreement provision deviates from the standard form in Section 22.
 Agreement provisions that deviate from the Protocols are effective only upon approval by the ERCOT Board on a showing of good cause.